astuder/epc901/README.md

 ID|Function|Comment
 -|-|-
-JP1|STAR GND|star ground point between GND and GNDA.
+JP1|STAR GND|Star ground point between GND and GNDA.
 Close to connect, leave open if GNDA and GND are connected off-board.
-JP2|ADC SELECTION|selects whether to use the on-board ADC or an external ADC.
+JP2|ADC SELECTION|Selects whether to use the on-board ADC or an external ADC.
 External ADC will route VIDEO_P to pin 8 in the connector.

 ### Config resistor array